jimmyhott/SMART-SECOND-BRAIN/tests/test_services/README.md

 ## Contributing

-When adding new features to MasterGraphBuilder:
+When adding new features to the Smart Second Brain project:

-1. **Add corresponding tests** for new node methods
+1. **Add corresponding tests** for new API endpoints and workflow methods
 2. **Update existing tests** if changing behavior
 3. **Test edge cases** and error conditions
-4. **Maintain test coverage** above 90%
+4. **Maintain test coverage** above 40% (current: 46%)
+5. **Follow the existing test patterns** for mocking and assertions

 ## Integration with CI/CD